There are 3 steps to apply.

 - Graphic Literacy (previously called Locating Information)

-Please note that we are not looking for the certificate itself, but copies of the scores that you received in each of the three assessments.
+Please note that we are not looking for the certificate itself, but copies of the Individual Score Reports that you received in each of the three assessments.

 What are WorkKeys assessments?